The Original Waspinator - Frequently Asked Questions

 Wasps have a very long range of vision and when they see a Waspinator they think it’s an enemy wasps nest and quickly leave the area for somewhere safer, leaving the area around the Waspinator completely free of wasps.

-They don't get close enough.
-They see the Waspinator from 6 or 7 metres away, they see the shape of a wasp's nest and the horizontal pattern which makes it look fibrous and layered like a real wasp's nest, and they fly straight off.
+They don’t get close enough to it to realise it is a fake wasp nest.
+They see the Waspinator from 6 or 7 metres away, they see the shape of a wasp’s nest and the horizontal pattern which makes it look fibrous and layered like a real wasp’s nest, and they fly straight off.

 Not a lot is known about wasps’s eyesight, other than they can see for long distances, but they do get fooled by other things for example the ability of orchids to appear and smell like a female wasp which elicits copulating behaviour by the male wasp and thereby the pollination of the orchid.
 Too much information perhaps, but nature uses mimicry to induce behaviour in wildlife, and Waspinator uses it to get rid of wasps.

-Wasp traps use chemicals or poisons to attract the wasps in the first place (not always a good idea), then trap them and kill them (see later).
-They only eliminate wasps which get caught by the trap rather than acting as a general wasp repellent which keeps them away altogether.
+A wasp trap uses chemicals or poisons to attract the wasps in the first place (not always a good idea), then traps them and kills them (see later).
+They only eliminate the wasps which get caught by the trap rather than acting as a general wasp repellent which keeps them away altogether.

-Wasp traps need cleaning out of dead and dying wasps, and need to be replenished with chemicals or poisons.
-Waspinator just needs to be hung up, and that's it.
+A wasp trap needs cleaning out of dead and dying wasps, and needs to be replenished with chemicals or poisons.
+Waspinator just needs to be hung up, and that’s it.

 In the UK there are up to a million wasps per square mile and not all the traps in the world will catch them, it is far better to just make them stay away from areas of human activity then we can go about our lives safe from stings and annoyance, and they can go about their business of catcing and killing aphids and caterpillars.

-Waspinator will get rid of all wasps found in the UK and Northern Europe, and nearly all those found in Southern Europe.
-It works for all species of social wasp, which are by far and away the most commonly found wasps in the UK and the whole Northern Hemisphere.
+Waspinator will get rid of wasps found in the UK and Northern Europe, and most of those found in Southern Europe.
+It works as a wasp deterrent for all species of social wasp, which are by far and away the most commonly found wasps in the UK and the whole Northern Hemisphere.
 The main two UK species are the Common wasp and the German wasp.
 The same is true of most of Europe and the Northern Hemisphere.

 It can also work as a hornet repellent, which are becoming an increasing problem in the UK and Europe.
 It will work for other wasp species for which hornets are a predator.